 - Use Data to Build a Better Workplace: Your calendar provides powerful insights into how your office is being used.
 Analyze attendance trends and booking data to make smart decisions about your real estate, resources, and overall hybrid strategy, ensuring your space supports how your team actually works.

-What Is a Hybrid Work Calendar?
+What Is a Hybrid Work Schedule Calendar?

 A hybrid work calendar is a tool that helps teams coordinate who is working from where, and when.
 It's the central hub for managing a mix of in-office and remote workdays, acting as the single source of truth for your team's schedule.
 Think of it as the definitive answer to the constant question, "Who's going into the office on Tuesday?"
 Instead of juggling messy spreadsheets, deciphering long email chains, or scrolling through endless Slack threads, a dedicated calendar gives everyone a clear, shared view of the week ahead.